 |Redford & Streisand were the dream team romantic duo of '73.|

 Ever re-watch a movie from your youth to see if it still lives up to your memory?
 I watched The Way We Were for the first time since the Barbra Streisand-Robert Redford epic romance came to our small town Upper Michigan theatre in late 1973.
 I went with my sister, who thought Redford was a dreamboat.
 I thought he was just okay, but he was enjoying a run of popular pictures that we went to see: Jeremiah Johnson, The Sting, The Great Gatsby, and The Great Waldo Pepper.
 The Way We Were still holds up—so well, that I’m surprised Hollywood hasn’t gotten the bright idea to remake the romantic saga.
 If you live long enough, every favorite movie or TV show of your youth will be recycled!
-Still, it was a surprise to find that Robert Redford turns 80 on August 18.
+Still, it was a surprise to find that Robert Redford turned 80 on August 18, 2016.

 |The tagline of "The Way We Were" summed up the studio's point of view!|

 The Way We Were was one of the first “nostalgic” films of the ‘70s, covering the Streisand-Redford couple from mid-‘30s college life to mid-‘50s Hollywood and New York.
 Streisand shines as activist Katie, who grates on people’s nerves as much as Redford’s cool school hero Hubbell charms them.
 These two opposites definitely attract.
 When they talk about great chemistry in movies, The Way We Were should be used as a textbook example.
 Funny girl Streisand freely admitted to having a crush on Redford, who handled it with typical class—which worked for the movie’s dynamic.
 The rapport between Streisand and Redford gives this film its enduring strength.

 |And so did Streisand's nails and Redford's '70s hair!|